rbrtsmith/rbrtsmith.github.io/_posts/2015-11-16-a-word-on-premature-optimization.md

 As the results show loops are clearly faster, but the numbers are so minuscule that we'd need to be iterating over huge data sets to make any real-world difference.

+You can see the test for yourself here: [http://jsbin.com/hizemizeda/edit?js,console](http://jsbin.com/hizemizeda/edit?js,console)